musacam/Sign_Language_Translator/README.md

 ### Software Engineering Dept.

-- [ ] Enlargen dataset (Currently 900 for training 90 for test for every input)
+- [ ] Enlarge dataset (Currently 900 for training, 90 for test for every input)
 - [ ] UI implementation
 - [ ] Different menus (Optional for the last part)